 And in the interest of keeping things real, most of the scrubbies pictured here are newly made and are all fluffy and pretty and sparkly.
 If you actually use them, they won’t stay that way but they’ll still work great.
 Here’s a picture of one of my new ones next to one I’ve been using for many months.
 Awwww, let’s show that hard working scrubby some love!
 He’s not so sparkly as his buddy there because he’s been cleaning pots and pans, been thrown in the washer and dryer many times, and is still going strong.
 He just ain’t so fluffy anymore. 🙂

-One final word of warning – – making scrubbies is rather addicting!
-They’re fun to make while sitting around in the evening and you can get one finished in about 30 minutes.
+One final word of warning – – it’s hard to stop making scrubbies!
+They’re fun to knit while sitting around in the evening and you can get one finished in about 30 minutes.
 Before you know it, you’ll probably have a whole pile of scrubbies that appeared to just grow out of nowhere like weeds.

 Round Knit Scrubby Pattern